 Google registers the short dwell time and marks the page as lower quality content, lessening the chance of it ranking in search.

-While it’s impossible to please everyone, content repurposing can improve SEO by adding great visual content to your web page that will attract visitors and keep them on your page.
+While it’s impossible to please everyone, content repurposing can improve SEO by adding great visual content to your web page that will attract visitors and keep them their for longer.

 Improve SEO: blog posts and articles